 There are just 3 days of celebration, but the event has plenty of things to do, like a parade, contests and competitions, a carnival, and even a ball!

-If you’re ready to get the party started with a few beers, spend an evening at Craft Beer Night on the festival grounds, where you get to sample from more than 20 craft breweries.
+If you’re ready to get the party started with a few beers, spend some time at Craft Beer Night on the festival grounds, where you get to sample from more than 20 craft breweries.

-Everything’s bigger in Texas, and their Oktoberfest celebration in this U.S. city is no understatement!
+Everything’s bigger in Texas, and the Fredericksburg Octoberfest celebration lives up to the hype!
 There are 60-plus food and beverage choices, and 5 stages of entertainment.
-You’ll feel like you are walking the streets of Munich themselves.
+You’ll feel like you are walking the streets of Munich at this fest.

 Fredericksburg is about 70 – 75 miles northwest of San Antonio and southwest of Austin.
 It celebrates its rich German heritage with plenty of dancing, oom-pah(a genre of Germanic music), domestic and imported beer, sauerkraut, pretzels, and more.